 The precise meaning of words and phrases in Acts and delegated legislation is sometimes difficult to understand.
 Courts are often involved in deciding the meaning of particular parts or words of an Act.
 A court’s interpretation of sections and words in an Act becomes part of the law and is known as judge-made law.
 For example, the law related to divorce is not wholly contained in the Family Law Act 1975 (Cth).
 It is found by looking at both the Act and the decisions that judges have made in court cases about the Act.

 Victorian Acts apply to those living in Victoria and to the courts and judges within Victoria.
 Commonwealth Acts apply to the whole of Australia and to the courts and judges handling Commonwealth or federal law.
-The Commonwealth constitution sets out which parliament has responsibility for different aspects of government.
+The Australian Constitution sets out which parliament has responsibility for different aspects of government.

 Generally, judges cannot overrule or challenge an Act unless the Act is “unconstitutional”.
 This means it was beyond the power of the Commonwealth or state parliament to make that law in the first place.
 The courts can then declare the Act or parts of it invalid and of no effect.